 Judges in County or Supreme Courts normally schedule a sentence hearing on a different day to when the plea hearing was heard.
 Normally, a judge would want to carefully examine all evidence and details of the case then reflect on what penalty is appropriate for the offence.

-During the sentence hearing, judges may clarify on certain issues that came up only sometime after the plea hearing.
+During the sentence hearing, judges may clarify certain issues that came up only after the plea hearing.
 They may have received certain reports that need some explanation from the defence.
 Generally though, no further submissions are made during the sentence hearing.